ardatan/graphql-tools/website/docs/stitch-type-merging.md

 });
 ```

 A `valuesFromResults` method may also be provided to map the raw query result into the batched set.
-With this array optimization in place, we'll now only perform one query per merged field.
-However, multiple merged fields will still perform a query each.
-To optimize this further, we can now enable [query-level batching](https://github.com/prisma-labs/http-link-dataloader#even-better-batching) (as of GraphQL Tools v6.2):
+With this array optimization in place, we'll now only perform one query _per merged field_ (versus per record).
+However, requesting multiple merged fields will still perform a query each.
+To optimize this further, we can enable [query batching](https://github.com/prisma-labs/http-link-dataloader#even-better-batching):

 ```js
 {